google/skia/site/user/api/SkCanvas_Reference.md

 ### Return Value

-Address of pixels, or nullptr if inaccessible
+address of pixels, or nullptr if inaccessible

 ### Example